mrtushartiwari/mrtushartiwari/README.md

   </h5>

-- 🔭 I’m currently looking for entry level oppurtunies in  Machine learning and AI.
+- 🔭 I’m AI engineer who has expertise in building NLP, Vision and information extraction systems.
-- 🌱 I’m currently learning deep learning using Tensorflow and planing to learn Pytorch.
 - ⚡ Fun fact: I was born in Goa :palm_tree:, but never went there as a grown up.